mk-fg/name-based-routing-policy-controller/README.rst

   TODO: not implemented yet, only direct checks are made

-- State of the host only changes after a grace period, to avoid flapping between routes needlessly for whatever temporary issues, like maybe service being down in one geo-region.
+- State of the host only changes after a grace period, to avoid flapping between routes needlessly during whatever temporary issues, like maybe service being down in one geo-region for a bit.

-  Both directions have different timeouts - flipping to workaround state is faster than back to direct connections, to have things work a bit more smoothly.
+  Both directions have different timeouts - flipping to workaround state is faster than back to direct connections, to prioritize working routes over responsiveness.

 - These rules/decisions assume a bias towards indirect connection being more reliable than direct one, as this is not a generic availability-failover tool,